pxslip/db-studio/docs/self-hosted/config-options.md

 ## File Storage

-By default, Directus stores all uploaded files locally on disk.
-However, you can also configure Directus to use S3, Google Cloud Storage, Azure, or Cloudinary.
+By default, d9 stores all uploaded files locally on disk.
+However, you can also configure d9 to use S3, Google Cloud Storage, Azure, or Cloudinary.
 You can also configure _multiple_ storage adapters at the same time.
 This allows you to choose where files are being uploaded on a file-by-file basis.
 In the Admin App, files will automatically be uploaded to the first configured storage location (in this case `local`).
 The used storage location is saved under